Mandy Cohen became nationally recognizable during a period when public health had acquired two opposite problems at once.

 Mandy Cohen still matters because she represents a version of public authority that has become hard to sustain: expert without being mystical, managerial without sounding empty, moral without becoming theatrical.

 That does not mean everyone trusted her or agreed with her.
 Public health in the COVID era guaranteed conflict.
 But Cohen's significance lies in the effort itself.
-She kept trying to make bureaucracy feel accountable, legible, and worth listening to.
+She kept trying to make bureaucracy feel accountable, legible, and specific enough for ordinary people to follow.